Skip to content

 Citations point to the wrong page in a PDF PDF has unusual page numbering (front matter unnumbered) Cosmetic — citations use the absolute page number; cross-check against the file's TOC

-/ingest is slow on every run Source folder is on a network mount with high stat() latency Move sources locally or to a faster mount; AMX touches every file's mtime to decide what to re-ingest
+/index is slow on every run Source folder is on a network mount with high stat() latency Move sources locally or to a faster mount; AMX touches every file's mtime to decide what to re-ingest

 /ask answer doesn't use the docs even though they're indexed Active doc profile isn't the one ingested > /use-doc data-handbook then > /ask …